 The price you pay will depend on how the fund is performing at that particular time, with the value of units or shares rising or falling depending directly on the value of the underlying assets held by the fund.
 In the case of investors wanting to leave and sell their holding, the fund manager will buy back units or shares.

-Most property funds will hold a proportion of the fund as cash so that investors can take out their money when they want to.
-However, if lots of investors decide they want to cash in at the same time, this can cause real problems if there isn’t a big enough cash buffer in place.
-Funds won’t typically have huge buffers in place as investors put their money in so it can be invested and not left as uninvested cash.
-The fund may therefore have to sell some properties so they can reimburse exiting investors.
-If they can’t do this quickly, the fund may have to be suspend client redemptions.
-Investors won’t be able to sell their holdings until the suspension is lifted.
+Most property funds hold a proportion of the fund as cash so that investors can take out their money when they want to.
+However, if lots of investors decide they want to cash in at the same time then, as previously mentioned, this can cause real problems if there isn’t a big enough cash buffer in place and the fund needs to sell property assets to get investors their money.
+Many property funds have significantly increased the amount of cash they hold in an attempt to prevent a recurrence of this problem, but this can potentially damage the ability of this type of fund to generate both capital returns and income, as a larger proportion of the fund is not invested as it remains as cash.
+Despite the increased allocation of cash, if there was a repeat of the mass redemptions seen in 2016, managers may still decide to suspend client redemptions, with investors left unable to sell their holdings until the suspension is lifted.

 Closed-ended funds such as investment trusts and Real Estate Investment Trusts (REITS) may also invest in the property sector.
 These funds are listed on the stock market, and trade like stocks and shares throughout the day.
 Once their particular shares are listed, investors can buy them on the market.
 Unlike investment trusts, a REIT can only own or finance income-generating real estate assets.